 - Extended warranty protection

-Who should skip: While the Wells Fargo Active cash card offers a generous rewards rate, if the majority of your spending falls into specific categories each month, you may be better off opening a card with a more specialized reward structure.
+Who should skip: If the majority of your spending is in a specific category or two each month, you may be better off opening a fixed bonus category card with a rewards structure that better suits your spending habits.

 Comparing the best flat-rate cash back credit cards

 Before applying for a credit card, it’s best to compare your options and determine which one is the right fit for you.
-Below are key details of each of the above cards to give you an overview of their main details.
+Below are the cards’ key details compiled in a table to show how they compete side by side:

 How to choose a flat-rate cash back credit card

-There are many flat-rate credit cards that offer attractive features.
-However, when choosing a card, it’s important to compare the key details listed below:
+There are many flat-rate cash back cards that offer attractive features.
+However, when choosing a card, it’s important to weigh the following factors:

-Since there are so many cards on the market, it might be hard to choose which is the best one for flat-rate cash back.
+Since there are so many cards on the market, it might be difficult to decide which one is best for you.
 Make sure you do your homework and weigh what’s important to you to narrow down your choices.

 *All information about the Alliant Visa Signature Card and Journey Student Rewards from Capital One has been collected independently by CreditCards.com and has not been reviewed or approved by the issuer.